ricaldam/getting_and_cleaning_data_project/README.md

 5. We use the powerful library *dplyr* to easily summarize the information contained in *merged.data* as requested.
-Concretely, for each combination subject-activity we compute the mean of each variable.
+Concretely, for each combination subject-activity we compute the mean of each variable and we store it in the object *summary*.
+Finally this object is exported to the file *data_summary.txt*.